Arizona Native Scholars Grant

 There is no application for the ANS Grant.
 Students must meet all eligibility requirements listed above and make sure they follow the process to verify their enrollment as a member of one of the 22 federally recognized Arizona tribes eligible for in-state tuition

-Tribal Enrollment verification documentation, along with any residency classification forms and supporting documentation must be submitted on or before:
+Tribal Enrollment verification documentation must be submitted on or before:

-The ANS Grant amount can vary for each student who receives it.
-After all other gift aid (Pell Grant, merit scholarships, etc.) has been applied, ANS will cover the student’s remaining tuition, mandatory fees, tuition differentials and program fees.
+The ANS Grant amount will vary for each student who receives it.
+ANS will cover the student’s remaining tuition, mandatory fees, and college fee after all other gift aid (grants and scholarships) has been applied,.

 Example Student A